getting started with haxepunk

 First, install the lastest version of Haxe from here.
 The default installation is fine (Haxe + Neko).

-In a windows terminal, run the following commands:
+In a terminal, run the following commands:

 haxelib install openfl